tsileo/btcplex/README.md

 - Docker build
 - ... (don't hesitate to request features!)

+## Documentation

+The documentation is written in Markdown and is available in the docs directory, it's also available online (powered by [MkDocs](http://www.mkdocs.org/)) on [docs.btcplex.com](http://docs.btcplex.com).

 ## Contribution

 Contribution are welcome, see [HACKING.md](HACKING.md) and [DESIGN.md](DESIGN.md) to get started.